TL;DR

 - Forced exercise

+A veterinary visit should be scheduled if weakness lasts more than 24–48 hours, stumbling or falls become frequent, or difficulty rising continues to get worse.
 Some signs require immediate veterinary attention.
 Seek emergency care if a dog develops:

 - Sudden inability to stand